Coronavirus (COVID-19) outbreak

 - Go to the Public Health England website

 - Go to the Cumbria County Council website

 - FAQs from Public Health England

-The NHS website also has a symptom checker and what to do if you are suffering from what you think are coronavirus symptoms.
+The NHS website also has a symptom checker and advice what to do if you are suffering from coronavirus symptoms.

-There are other ways you can stay up to date with the latest local information:
+Other ways you can stay up to date with the latest information:

 - Sign up to email updates from us